100 Sights in Amsterdam, Netherlands (with Map and Images)

 The Oost-Indisch Huis is an early 17th-century building in the centre of Amsterdam.
 It was the headquarters of the Amsterdam chamber of the Dutch East India Company.
 It is a listed Dutch national heritage site (rijksmonument).

-The Max Euwe Center (MEC) is a chess center in Amsterdam, the Netherlands.
-It consists of a small museum about the chess career and the life of the Dutch world champion Max Euwe (1901-1981) and a meeting centre annex library with about eleven thousand books and magazines.
+The Max Euwe Center (MEC) is a chess center on the Max Euweplein in Amsterdam.
+It consists of a small museum about the chess career and life of the Dutch world champion Max Euwe (1901-1981) and a meeting center and library with about eleven thousand books and magazines.

 The Shipping House is a building on the western tip of the Waalseiland near Amsterdam harbour that is one of the top 100 Dutch heritage sites and generally regarded as the first true example of the Amsterdam School, a style characterised by "expressive dynamism, lavish ornamentation and colourful embellishments".
 It is situated on the Prins Hendrikkade and was erected on the spot where Cornelis Houtman's first trip to the East Indies had begun in 1595.
 The first part was built 1913 - 1916 ; the second part was built 1926 -1928.
 Originally, it was the headquarters of six leading Amsterdam shipping companies: the Netherlands Steamship Company (SMN), the Royal Packet Navigation Company (KPM), the Java-China-Japan Line (JCJL) and the Royal Dutch Steamboat Company (KNSM) with subsidiary New Rhine Navigation Company (NRM) and acquired in 1912 Royal West India Mail Service (KWIM).